Farmer122/Stock-Prices-Web-Application-/README.md

 This is a Web Application currently showcasing Apple Stock Which Will Update in Real Time.

-I used the the streamlit, pandas and yfiance libraries to achieve this in a simple amount of code.
+I used the the streamlit, pandas and yfiance libraries to achieve this in a small amount of code.